jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ----

-`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in Python when an error happens and break execution of the program, this means nothing in the program past the line that caused it will run.
+`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in Python when an error happens and break execution of the program, this means nothing past the line that caused it will run.

 They are useful because it means there is a problem that should be taken care of for the program to continue as expected.
-They can be a pain when they causes the program to stop early.
+They can be a pain when they cause the program to stop early.
 What if I want the program to run even with errors?
 I might want it to give messages to the user who does not care or understand the details of the `Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_.

 Exception Handling is a way to deal with this, it allows programs to make decisions when one is encountered.